humenda/GladTeX/manpage.md

     pandoc -s -t html --gladtex file.md | gladtex -o file.html

+## Output as EPUB

+It is beyond of the scope of this document to introduce Pandoc, but with any input format, converting to EPUB with GladTeX replacing the images is as easy
+as:

+    pandoc -f INPUT_FMT -t json FILE.EXT | GLADTEX -P - | PANDOC -F JSON \
+        -T EPUB -O BOOK.EPUB

+Capitalised parameters should be replaced.
+This can be used with Markdown as input format, see previous section.

 # KNOWN LIMITATIONS

-LaTeX2e is ***NOT*** unicode aware.
-If you have any unicode (more precisely, non-ascii characters) signs in your documents, you have the choice to do one of the following:
+LaTeX2E is ***not*** unicode aware. if you have any unicode (more precisely, non-ascii characters) signs in your documents, you have the choice to do one of the following:

 1. Look up the symbol in one of the many LaTeX formula listings and replace the symbol with the appropriate command.
-2. Use the `-R` switch to let GladTeX replace the Umlauts for you.
+2. Use the `-r` switch to let GladTeX replace the umlauts for you.

-Please note that it is not possible to use LuaLaTeX.
-At the time of writing, dvipng does not support the extended font features of the LuaLaTeX engine.
+PLEASE NOTE: It is impossible to use GladTeX with LuaLaTeX.
+At the time of writing, dvipng does not support the extended font features of the lualatex engine.

 # PROJECT HOME